chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-11-01-multi-directional-nature-of-position-sticky/index.md

 {% codepen "https://codepen.io/chriskirknielsen/pen/YzmvNbd" %}

-I knew you could set in each axis (`top` and `left` for example), but never tried both sides of the same axis.
+I knew you could set one for each axis (`top` and `left` for example), but never tried both sides of the same axis.
 Cool stuff!